|

 Missouri, College of Civil Engineering, and holds professional licensure in the states

-of Missouri, Kansas, Colorado and Florida.
+of Missouri, Kansas, Colorado, Arizona, Maryland and Florida.
 He minored in Professional Management and

 attended graduate school with an emphasis in Environmental Engineering.
 Mr. Obermiller's